Nerf Target Practice + Free Target Printable

 A few months ago my oldest son received an invite to a Nerf-themed birthday party.
 It sounded really fun, really active, and perfect for a 7-year-old birthday party.

-But we had a major problem; it was a bring your own Nerf gun party.
+But we had a major problem; it was a bring your own Nerf gun party with all kinds of Nerf games.
 That’s not a toy we’ve ever owned.

 I took a deep breath and realized my little toddler is now a full-blown little boy.
 He’s growing up and being invited to big kid birthday parties.
 Honestly, I felt a little hesitant to enter the Nerf gun world.
 Inversely, I knew it was a game that would really help him burn some energy and make some new friends.